richardhundt/shine/README.md

 x = "cheese"        -- no error here
 ```

-However, in practise, functions and methods can enforce a contract:
+However, in practice, functions and methods can enforce a contract:

 ```
 function addone(x is Number)